 The question about whether or not popular culture defines a person is invalid because popular culture is too much a part of everyday life to not have some kind of effect on a person’s self-definition.
 Therefore, the question should really be about how much of an influence popular culture has on a person’s identity and how popular culture causes this influence.
 Popular culture is exemplified in millions of various ways, and everyone takes out something different from their experiences with pop culture.
 Therefore, while some people may in fact spend more time with a certain medium of popular culture, that does not mean that this certain medium is the only one that impacts and shapes this person.
 There are so many factors and experiences that shape a person that there cannot be one thing that can be pinpointed as the definition of a person.
 Rather, a person is defined through various experiences some of which are related to popular culture, and all of these experiences, beliefs, and ideologies come together to shape that person.
+This conclusion seems to cut off the paper a bit prematurely.
+You still need some more analysis of how identity actually functions.

 Works Cited